synrais/ArduinoOBI-Auto-RP2040/README.md

 > Remember to have the PC/Phone plugged in and ready before inserting a battery if you want to see the results of the first scan!

+## What It Does Not Do

+- 🔥 **Fix blown fuses** — this tool cannot repair physical fuses inside the pack.
+After unlocking, verify your battery can actually output power.
+If not, open the pack and check the fuse — replace it if blown.

+- 🔩 **Fix broken balancing tabs** — balancing tabs are the small metal strips connecting the PCB to each cell group.
+They commonly break from dropping the battery, mostly in 5Ah and 6Ah variants.
+Lift the PCB at each tab to verify it is solidly connected, if not repair with some thick wire or solderbraid.

+  A broken balancer tab typically shows a normal overall pack voltage, but one cell will read very low while an adjacent cell reads very high.
+This imbalance can force-blow the internal fuse via the heater circuit — the BMS sees simultaneous Overload and Overdischarge and triggers the thermal fuse as a last resort.

 ---

 # Status Light (RP2040 Zero)